Cléo

-Cléverson Gabriel Córdova (born 9 August 1985), commonly known as Cléo, is a former Brazilian professional footballer who played as a striker.
+Cléverson Gabriel Córdova (born 9 August 1985), commonly known as Cléo, is a Brazilian former professional footballer who played as a forward.
 He also holds Serbian citizenship.

 While playing on three different continents, Cléo scored at least once in the major club international competitions, in the Copa Libertadores for Atlético Paranaense, in the UEFA Champions League for Partizan, and in the AFC Champions League for two clubs, Guangzhou Evergrande and Kashiwa Reysol.

 Club career

 Early career

 Born in Guarapuava, Cléo started out with local club Batel, before joining Comercial-PR.
 He was later spotted by Olivais e Moscavide, which brought him to Portugal in the summer of 2004.
 Six months later, Cléo returned to Brazil and signed for Atlético Paranaense, playing with them in the 2005 and 2006 Campeonato Brasileiro Série A. He also made three appearances in the 2005 Copa Libertadores, scoring once against Paraguayan side Cerro Porteño.
 Meanwhile, Cléo spent some time on loan at Ferroviária and Figueirense in 2005.
 In the summer of 2006, Cléo returned to Olivais e Moscavide, staying there for the next two seasons.

 In August 2008, Cléo moved to Serbian club Red Star Belgrade, on a one-year loan with a view to a permanent move.
 He was given the number 17 shirt.
 During a turbulent period for the club, Cléo managed to score 12 goals in 24 appearances (league and cup) that season.
 He eventually left Red Star after the club was not able to pay a transfer fee of €800,000.